-In this section, we will describe the detailed experimental settings.
+In this section, we will first describe the detailed experimental settings.
 For the two language tasks, i.e., SST-2 and IMDb, we use the same CNN neural network.
 The model has a test accuracy of $85.6\%$.
 For the readability of results, we treat sentences as units instead of words -- masking several words in a sentence may render the entire paragraph difficult to understand and even meaningless while masking a critical sentence has meaningful semantic effects.
 Therefore, the radius is defined as the maximum number of masked sentences for IMDb.
 The word embedding layer is pre-trained by GloVe~\citep{pennington2014glove} and the maximum word number is set to 25, 000.
 Besides the embedding layer, the network consists of several convolutional kernels with different kernel sizes (3, 4, and 5).
 After that, we use several fully connected layers, non-linear layers, and pooling layers to process the features.
 A Sigmoid function is attached to the tail of the network to ensure that the output can be seen as a probability distribution.
-Our networks are trained with an Adam~\citep{kingma2014adam} optimizer with a learning rate of 0.01 for 5 epochs.
+Our networks are trained with an Adam~\citep{kingma2014adam} optimizer with a learning rate of 1e-2 for 5 epochs.